photoprism/photoprism-docs/docs/license/assets.md

 # PhotoPrism® Digital Assets License

-Michael Mayer and his legal successors („PhotoPrism“) hereby grant you a non-exclusive, non-transferable right to use the Digital Assets separately accompanying the software, embedded in the documentation, or provided for download — such as icons, graphics, fonts, wallpapers, videos, sounds, models, and sample files („Digital Assets“) — as part of the Official Software Distribution, unless otherwise noted.
+We hereby grant you a non-exclusive, non-transferable right to use the Digital Assets separately accompanying the software, embedded in the documentation, or provided for download — such as icons, graphics, fonts, wallpapers, videos, sounds, models, and sample files („Digital Assets“) — as part of the Official Software Distribution, unless otherwise noted.

 PhotoPrism’s Brand Assets — including trademarks, logos, icons, designs, fonts, products, services, and any other brand features and elements, whether registered or unregistered